 FogBugz has long supported agile methodologies in its workflow.
 The Iteration Planner helps you to visualize your sprints in an easy, drag-and-drop format.

 Accessing the Iteration Planner

-The Iteration Planner is available to FogBugz On Site accounts and FogBugz On Demand subscribers with the Time Tracking Module.
+The Iteration Planner is available to FogBugz On Site accounts and FogBugz On Demand subscribers with the Agile Module.
 You can get to the Iteration Planner from the Planner menu.
 If you cannot access the Planner menu, send us an email and we can make sure your account has the correct features enabled!